AlyxMS/Twine-SugarCube-repository/README.md

 - `base`(Number): The initial value.
 - `spread`(Number): Max offset amount.
-- `Round`(Integer, optional): Decimals the value is rounded to.
+- `round`(Integer, optional): Decimals the value is rounded to.
 Default to 0.

 ### Example:
 ```js